In this Article:

 The G3 is one gun that will certainly help them in that quest.
 This gun is solid, decently accurate, and well-built.
 I can see it giving other similar guns a run for their money.
 Add in the warranty, extra 17-round magazine, and improved customer service, and you have a winner.

-Check it out at your local shop and tell us what you think below.
-As always, stay safe and keep shooting.
+Check it out at your local shop and share your thoughts below.
+Stay safe and keep shooting!

 I have resisted for several years to buy only USA made, Had no problems so far…